Search

 Inherited IRAs & RMDs

-If you inherited an IRA, you still need to satisfy the original account holder's RMD requirement if they needed to take the distribution but hadn't.
+If you inherited an IRA, you still need to satisfy the original account holder's RMD requirement if they needed to take the distribution before death but hadn't.
 For the year the owner passed, use the RMD the owner would have had to withdraw.
-After that, distribution under the SECURE Act rules may depend on the date of their passing.
+After that, distribution under the SECURE Act rules may depend on their age at death.

 How RMDs can change with age